-When I was a girl, I hated soups, and the truth is, now as an adult, I find them passable, but they are never my first choice, not even this Chilean Seafood Soup or Caldillo de Mariscos, that it’s very traditional.
+When I was a girl, I was not too fond of soups, and the truth is, now, as an adult, I find them passable, but they are never my first choice, not even this Chilean Seafood Soup or Caldillo de Mariscos, which’s very traditional.
 I prefer vegetable creams or legumes to soups.

-So to develop this recipe, I had the support of real soup lovers: the members of the Facebook group, my friend Kane and the Blogi bloggers.
-This recipe was originally published in the Fall edition of BLOGI magazine, and if you have not downloaded it, please do so soon, it is free, and all recipes and data are tested (in Spanish).
+So to develop this recipe, I had the support of real soup lovers: the Facebook group members, my friend Kane, and the BLOGI bloggers.
+This recipe was originally published in the Fall edition of BLOGI magazine, and if you have not downloaded it, please do so soon.
+It is free, and all recipes and data are tested (in Spanish).
 The photo of the finished plate is by Lorena Salinas; you can see her work in her blog Craving Journal (in English and Spanish).